How to Buy at Auction Your Step-by-Step Guide

 Here’s how it works:

-Set Your Maximum Bid – When browsing an auction, you’ll have the option to place an absentee bid.
+Set Your Maximum Bid: When browsing an auction, you’ll have the option to place an absentee bid.
 Enter the highest amount you’re willing to pay for the item.
-This number is kept completely confidential from other bidders.
+This number is kept completely confidential.

-Platform Bids for You – During the live auction, when your item comes up, the system automatically bids on your behalf, increasing only as much as necessary to keep you in the lead — never jumping straight to your maximum unless needed.
+Platform Bids for You: During the live auction, when your item comes up, the system automatically bids on your behalf based on your previously set maximum bid, increasing incrementally only as much as necessary to keep you in the lead, never jumping straight to your maximum unless needed.

-Absentee bidding is ideal for busy bidders, those in different time zones, or anyone who knows they might get a little too caught up in the excitement of live bidding.
+Absentee bidding is ideal for busy bidders, those in different time zones, or anyone who knows they might get carried away by the excitement of live bidding.

 Step 3: Winning & Bringing Your Item Home